makersacademy/chitter-challenge/README.md

 This is a simple clone of a famous social media website.

 To run this you will need to set up 2 databases, each with 2 tables.
+Run bundle to install all the required gems.
 Run the commands below in PSQL.

   - CREATE DATABASE chitter_test;
   - CREATE TABLE users (id SERIAL PRIMARY KEY, email VARCHAR(50), real_name VARCHAR(50), user_handle VARCHAR(20), password VARCHAR(20));